 Therefore, it is essential that you study your target audience well and decide if Facebook should still be your main social network.
 Maybe you need to venture onto TikTok?

-Instagram – The Fastest Growing Network for Young People
+Instagram & Tik Tok – The Fastest Growing Networks for Young People

-As we said in the previous point, Facebook and Twitter are starting to be overthrown by networks like Instagram and TikTok.
-Instagram has proven, with one billion users, to be the fastest growing networks among young people under 30.
+As we said in the previous point, Facebook and Twitter are starting to be overthrown by networks like Instagram and TikTok. thes two networks have proven, with one billion users, to be the fastest growing networks among young people under 30.